PEXANE2/azure-docs.tr-tr/articles/machine-learning/how-to-enable-virtual-network.md

 > - Otomatik makine öğrenimi için Kullanıcı arabirimi
 > - Veri etiketleme için Kullanıcı arabirimi
 > - Veri kümeleri için Kullanıcı arabirimi
+> - Notebooks
 >
->  Denerseniz, şuna benzer bir sanal ağ içindeki depolama hesabından verileri görselleştirirken bir hata alırsınız:`__Error: Unable to profile this dataset.
+> Denerseniz, aşağıdakine benzer bir ileti alırsınız:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>VNET nedir?